Apple Logo

 Apple LogoApple Logo PNG

-An apple with a bitten-off sector is a symbol of the practical application of a brilliant idea; the monochrome color provides a focus on the main concept.
-This is how the Apple logo “works,” providing recognition for the legendary brand.
+An apple with a bitten segment symbolizes the practical application of a brilliant idea; the monochrome color allows one to focus on the main concept.
+This is how the Apple logo “works,” ensuring the recognition of the legendary brand.

 Apple: Brand overview